roshni-1/AstroRiskAssess-Predicting-Hazardous-Asteroids/README.md

 The project aims to understand, analyze, and predict the characteristics of asteroids, with a specific focus on identifying potential hazardous ones.

 ## Loading the Dataset:
-The dataset was downloaded from kaggle Nasa Asteroids Dataset[/kaggle/input/nasa-asteroids-dataset/Nasa_Asteroids_Data.csv].
+The dataset was downloaded from kaggle [Nasa Asteroids Dataset](/kaggle/input/nasa-asteroids-dataset/Nasa_Asteroids_Data.csv).

 ## Exploratory Data Analysis (EDA):